openhab/openhab-docs/tutorials/migration.md

 # Migration from openHAB 1.x to openHAB 2

 This tutorial provides a step-by-step procedure for migrating an existing openHAB 1.x installation to openHAB 2 snapshot.
 These procedures were generated starting from an apt-get installed openHAB 1.8.3, though they should work for previous versions.
-Where needed, additional details are provided for other platforms (Windows, OSX, non-Debian based Linux, etc.) and manually installed openHAB 1.x installs.
+Where needed, additional details are provided for other platforms (Windows, macOS, non-Debian based Linux, etc.) and manually installed openHAB 1.x installs.

 These instructions emphasize the text based procedures over the use of PaperUI and Habmin which is closer to the openHAB 1.x experience.